 These are just some examples.
 Once you’ve determined your goals, you’ll also want to be as specific as possible.
 For example, increasing sales by 20%, and so on.
 The more specific you are, the easier it is to measure progress.

 Advertising doesn’t sell a product or a service; it sells the benefits!
-Always remember this when devising persuasive copy.
+Always remember this when devising persuasive product copy above.
 A great product description example lists the product’s benefits and features, using power words (adjectives) that transform it into a “must-have” in the minds of consumers.

-While it’s important to list the mundane features of the product, you want to be clear about how the product benefits the buyer.
+While it’s important to list the mundane product features, you want to be clear about how the product benefits the target buyer too.
 A product feature is a factual statement with technical information, but a product benefit describes how the product can improve the life of the ideal customer.

 A generic product description template will usually list the technical details first and then have an extended product description (short paragraph) further down the web page.
 This is a great place to go into greater detail, and incorporate SEO keywords to rank higher on search engine results pages (SERPs).

 Create a tone of voice that’s natural and true to your brand voice.
 For instance, does your company communicate in a colloquial or formal way?
-For example, consider this product description for coconut water:
+For example, consider this product description:

 Both these examples are conversational, as though the brand is talking to someone, rather than sounding like it’s advertising its products over a megaphone.
 Of course, the tone of voice you choose should be consistent with your social media profiles, website copy, and other customer interactions.